PicoJr/inside-docker/README.md

 Check the filesystem type of `/`, if it is [OverlayFS](https://en.wikipedia.org/wiki/OverlayFS) assume the code is running inside a Docker container.

+:warning: It does not work if Docker is configured to use a storage driver that is not `OverlayFS` cf: [https://docs.docker.com/storage/storagedriver/select-storage-driver/](https://docs.docker.com/storage/storagedriver/select-storage-driver/).

 ## Quick Start

 ```